ADATH ISRAEL was born

 Mussar Vaad, annual men's Wilderness Retreat Shabbaton, "Jewish Texts, Jewish

-Music, Jewish Healing," and monthly meetings of JACS (Jewish Alcoholics,
+Music, Jewish Healing," monthly meetings of JACS (Jewish Alcoholics,

 We are a vibrant and active modern orthodox synagogue community.
 We recall our

-past with pride and we look to the future with confidence and anticipation.
+past with pride and we look to the future with confidence and enthusiasm.